-Time for an update on our Net Zero Ready, Devon Road project another Oakville luxury home in progress. and an opportunity to talk about Net-Zero building.
-As we have commented before Net Zero not only provides a responsible approach to saving energy and being environmentally conscious it’s simply a great way to build.
-It really breaks down to 1) insulate well 2) Efficient windows 3) Seal up the shell 4) super-efficient HVAC 5) Solar panels ( to remove the “ready” label)
+Time for an update on our Net Zero Ready, Devon Road project another Oakville luxury home in progress, and an opportunity to talk about Net Zero building.
+As we have commented before Net Zero not only provides a responsible approach to saving energy and being environmentally conscious, it’s simply a great way to build.
+It really breaks down to 1) insulate well 2) Energy Efficient windows 3) Seal up the shell 4) super efficient HVAC 5) Solar panels ( needed to remove the “ready” label)

 Under the Canadian Home Builders Association’s program NET ZERO is a guarantee of optimum energy efficiency.
 Each home has to be third party verified to be 1/3 better than code in its energy consumption and must be capable of generating as much energy as it consumes measured over one year.
 What about the questions of Net Zero emissions? …and is Net Zero emissions even possible?
 Well the short answer is…. yes!
 Homes are now being built, here in Ontario, that are actually carbon neutral!
 So over the life span of their use ( say 50 plus years) they are built to absorb more carbon than they produce.
 But that’s beyond our “IN Progress” discussion right now, so lets move on to today’s discussion.
 You can read more about CHBA Net Zero program at NET ZERO